codenowinc/level_one_curriculum/back_end_development/install_ruby_gems_and_postgres.md

 # Install Ruby Gems and Postgres
+Just like there are many different programming languages (Ruby, Java, C, Python, etc.), there are multiple database languages that programmers use to create and maintain databases.
+Rails comes with a database language called SQLite by default, but we're going to change our apps to use a database language called PostGres or PG for short.
+We do this so we can host our applications using a service called Heroku, which you all will get to know later on.

 ## Locate the Gemfile
-Now that you have created your Cloud9 workspace and first Rails application, there are a few housekeeping tasks that you need to take care of before you can start the application up.

 In your file tree on the left side of the screen, locate the file named Gemfile and open it.
 The Gemfile is full of Ruby Gems which are pre-written Ruby programs and libraries in a self-contained format called a "gem".
-Gems provide functionality that many programmers need often.
+Gems provide functionality that many programmers often need and use.
 They allow programmers not to have to reinvent the wheel every time they start a new project.

 >Give your students a moment to locate and open their Gemfile.
 ![Gemfile](/images/install_ruby_gems_and_postgres/01.png "Gemfile")